majus/n8n-nodes-web3/README.md

 Custom nodes used: Farcaster Frame builder, Farcaster Tx Builder.

-How to install:
+How to use:

-1. Create a new empty workflow
+1. Create a new empty workflow.
-1. Import `examples/farcaster-tip.json` into the workflow
+1. Import `examples/farcaster-tip.json` into the workflow.
-1. Activate the workflow
+1. Activate the workflow.
-1. Copy "Production URL" from the "Webhook" trigger node
+1. Copy "Production URL" from the "Webhook" trigger node.
 1. Post this link on Farcaster and test it!

 [Screencast from 2025-04-01 22-10-49.webm](https://github.com/user-attachments/assets/557dd305-c0e8-40c7-ba25-e29b93b7f6c2)

+### Squid route

+Fetch tokens supported by Squid, find out USDT address on BNB chain and USDC address on Arbitrum and get a swap route for these.

+Custom nodes used: Squid Router.

+How to use:

+1. Create a new empty workflow.
+1. Import `examples/squid-route.json`
+1. Execute the workflow manually.
+1. Double click on the rightmost node and check the route data.

 ## Roadmap